ClearingHouse/clearinghoused/README.md

 clearinghoused needs to know at least the JSON‐RPC password of the Viacoin Core with which it is supposed to communicate.
-The simplest way to set this is to include it in all command‐line invocations of counterpartyd, such as `./counterpartyd.py --rpc-password=PASSWORD ACTION`.
+The simplest way to set this is to include it in all command‐line invocations of clearinghoused, such as `./counterpartyd.py --rpc-password=PASSWORD ACTION`.
 To make this and other options persistent across counterpartyd sessions, one may store the desired settings in a configuration file specific to clearinghoused.